alger-yeo/Baseball-Home-Run-Predictor-/README.md

 ## Data Source

-- The dataset used was sourced from MLB Statcast, containing hit-by-hit data from professional baseball games.
+- The dataset used was sourced from Baseball Databank, containing historical baseball.

 ## Technologies Used